cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 `Atomic Swap`: An exchange of tokens from separate chains without transfering tokens away from its native chain.

+`Order`: an offer to exchange quantity X of token A for quantity Y of token B. Tokens offered are sent to an escrow account (owned by the module)

+`Maker`: A user that makes or initiates an Order.

+`Taker`: Is the counterparty who takes or responses to an Order.

 ### Desired Properties

 -   `Permissionless`: no need to whitelist connections, modules, or denominations.
-- `Gaurantee of exchange`: no occurence of a user receiving promised tokens without giving promised tokens or vice versa.
+-   `Gaurantee of exchange`: no occurence of a user receiving tokens without the equivalent promised exchange.
-- Escrow account
-- Refundable
-- Maintains basic orderbook
-- Partial filled orders
+-   `Escrow enabled`: an account owned by the module will hold tokens and facilitate exchange.
+-   `Refundable`: tokens are refunded by escrow when an Order is cancelled
+-   `Basic orderbook`: a store of Orders functioning as a orderbook system
+-   `Partial filled orders`: allows Takers to partially fill an order by a Maker